silliman/2019FastStart/MarblesSmartContractLab.rst

  root@a20e5320179f:/opt/gopath/src/github.com/hyperledger/fabric/peer#

 I would never lie to you.
-Just don't ask me if that dress makes you look fat.
-Thanks, dude.

 Section 10 - Invoke chaincode functions
 =======================================

 You are now ready to invoke chaincode functions that will create, read, update and delete data in the ledger.

-In this section, you will enter *scripts/setpeer* and *peer chaincode commands* in PuTTY session 1, while you will enter *docker ps* and *docker images* commands in PuTTY session 2.
+In this section, you will enter *scripts/setpeer* and *peer chaincode commands* in Terminal session 1, while you will enter *docker ps* and *docker images* commands in Terminal session 2.

 **Step 10.1:** Switch to peer0 of Org0MSP::